Dreamscapes/Ldap-Core/README.md

 1. The method names are **camelCased** instead of **underscore_based**
 1. All methods return data by returning them and not by populating variables passed as references
 1. Some functions are not implemented (usually because they are redundant)
-1. Exceptions are thrown if the ldap protocol encounters an error, although standard PHP warnings and errors are not suppressed in most cases (still considering this)
+1. Exceptions are thrown if the ldap protocol encounters an error, and standard PHP warnings and errors are suppressed in most cases

 ### Example
 ```php